fluffy/ietf/suit/soln-arch/draft-nandakumar-suit-solution-arch.md

 <TODO - move this section to above Firmware download ??? >

-The downloaded manifest and firmware is validated before being used.
+The downloaded manifest and firmware is validated before being used:

 * Manifest file signature is validated for source and integrity verification.
 If encrypted, the manifest is decrypted before proceeding as defined in “Manifest” procedures.